lutchenca/study-roadmap/backend/api.md

 APIs can be created in many forms, using different languages and to solve different problems.

-The routes you create in the API link directly to actions performed in the database - this actions are `insert` on database, for example -
+The routes you create in the API link directly to actions performed in the database - this actions are `insert` on database, for example.
+Because of that it’s important to understand Rest Architecture, to build the best way to make this communication happen - why should I make a Post?
+What is a Delete request?

 ### REST
 Representational State Transfer, or REST, describes an architectural style for web services.
 REST consists of a set of standards or constraints for sharing data between different systems, and systems that implement REST are known as RESTful.
 REST is an abstract concept, not a language, framework, or type of software.